wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/activating-credit-card-component.md

 ---
-title : "Activating Credit Card Component"
+title : "Activating the Credit Card Component"
-meta_title: "Magento 2 plugin - Activating Credit Card Component - MultiSafepay Docs"
+meta_title: "Magento 2 plugin - Activating the Credit Card Component - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 layout: "faqdetail"
 read_more: "."